Nathan-LS/PurpleRelay/README.md

         - **filter_input_sender**: (string, default: .*) - The sender input filter regex.
 A Pidgin/Finch message must match this and all other input regex filters to be relayed to targets.
 Regex DOTALL flag is enabled.
         - **filter_input_conversation**: (string, default: .*) - The conversation input filter regex.
 A Pidgin/Finch message must match this and all other input regex filters to be relayed to targets.
 Regex DOTALL flag is enabled.
         - **filter_input_message**: (string, default: .*) - The message input filter regex.
 A Pidgin/Finch message must match this and all other input regex filters to be relayed to targets.
 Regex DOTALL flag is enabled.
         - **filter_input_flags**: (string, default: .*) - The flags input filter regex.
 A Pidgin/Finch message must match this and all other input regex filters to be relayed to targets.
 Regex DOTALL flag is enabled.
+PurpleRelay runs the regex against the integer conversion from the hexadecimal Pidgin/Finch PurpleMessageEnum.
         - **targets**: (list, default: []) - A list containing multiple relay target dictionaries.
             - *relay target dictionary definition*
                 - **name**: (string, default: "route_ID") - The identifier name used in logging and the console.
 This is simply an internal identifier and isn't relayed.